 What If I Feel Uncomfortable Selling Myself?

 Their reason for not using a personal brand strategy and selling themselves on social media is because they “don’t feel comfortable posting openly that they’re out of jobs.”
-Some respondents claimed they “feel too ashamed or humiliated,” some figured “it wouldn’t be useful.”
+Although some respondents claimed they “feel too ashamed or humiliated,” some figured “it wouldn’t be useful.”

 They might even suffer from impostor syndrome, have an ingrained prejudice against recruiters, or have self-confidence problems.